varun-ms-s/VSD_bandgap_sky130/README.md

 ## Work Remaining

-Have to resize transistors as the temperature and voltage coefficient of VBGR are not very small./ Have to Include Enable circuit. /
+Have to resize transistors as the temperature and voltage coefficient of VBGR are not very small.\
+Have to Include Enable circuit. \
-Have To try cascoded mirror to make VBGR to be constant across all PVT corners/ Also Inlcude a trimming resistor for dealing with process variations.
+Have To try cascoded mirror to make VBGR to be constant across all PVT corners\
+Also Inlcude a trimming resistor for dealing with process variations.